sinar.htm

 Recessed lensboard, round opening in lensboard with square recess behind, designed this way so that the spacer between the front and rear lensboards may be changed, available with 1" depth of recess for $250.
 Available with 1.75" depth of recess for $300.
 Bored for Copal 0, mounted on an early P board that fits the P and the Norma equally well.
 Although 2 pictures show Sinar Norma lensboard, only black P lensboard available.
 I recommend the short cable extension as an accessory at $30 because installing a cable release on the shutter after it is installed in a recessed lensboard is almost impossible.
 Although I can manipulate the shutter controls on this 1" depth of recess lensboard without difficulty, someone with larger hands may have difficulty.
 The above square recessed lensboard has more room around the shutter.
 The above lensboard is also more expensive to manufacture.
 A GLENNVIEW product.
 The 4th image below shows a 47mm F 5.6 Super Angulon lens mounted on one of these recessed lensboards with a short cable release extention.
 The last photo shows that same lens and Sinar Norma camera from the side so you can see that there is a comfortable amount of space between the standards in operating position.

 Recessed lens tube, 1.5" recess, 98.7mm inside diameter, 113.7mm outside diameter. #0 hole size.
 This may be mounted on your lensboard or my lensboard.
 A GLENNVIEW product, $400 + the cost of the lensboard.
+Of course, there will be no charge for the customer supplied lensboard.
 Mounting charge included.

 Sinar Norma extension lensboard. #1 hole size.
 I have these in various extensions.
 This particular one is 12mm extension.
 These place the shutter controls away from the lensboard, giving you more room to work.
 This extra clean one is $150.
 Some others are less expensive.
 I have a 210mm Computar lens in Copal #1 shutter mounted on one of these lensboards with an about 6mm extension; you can see how much easier it would be to screw in a cable release and operate the other shutter controls with the shutter mounted forward a little bit.